wendywc/Fintech545_projects/week3/README.md

     return root
 ```

-Define function for Rebonato and Jackel
+Define the fucntion for near psd method

 ```python
 def near_psd(a,epsilon=0):
     n= a.shape[0]